Debt Obligation Transparency Commitment

 Marina System Revenue Bonds are secured by Marina System revenues and are used to finance improvements to the City Marina.

-Lease-Purchase Financing Agreements are used to finance the purchase of capital equipment.
-The Lessor retains a security interest in the leased property until termination of the lease.
+Finance Purchase Agreements are used to finance the purchase of capital equipment.
+The Financer retains a security interest in the property until termination of the lease.